-OnSong Console is an add-on feature available with your OnSong Premium membership that lets you import and edit songs from any modern web browser.
+OnSong Console is an add-on feature available with the OnSong Premium membership that lets you import and edits songs from any modern web browser.
 This means that you can easily transfer files from your computer to your OnSong library and then edit those chord charts and lyrics with a full keyboard and mouse.

 Before you get started, you'll need to enable OnSong Console.
 To do this, open the Utilities Menu by tapping on the gear icon in the Menubar and then choose Console.
 If you've upgraded to an OnSong Premium membership, or have previously purchased as an add-on, you can just tap on the Enable Console button.
 This will display an IP address or website that you can type into a web browser on your computer to start managing your OnSong library.

 OnSong Console works by setting your device running OnSong up as a web server on your local network.
 This means that the computer that you use to access Console must be on the same computer network as your iPad.
 In addition, it means that your device needs to have OnSong running to be accessed.
 Typically when apps are closed, they shut down network-related activities to conserve battery power.
 Once you're connected, your computer will send a "heartbeat" signal that will keep OnSong running, even if you switch to different apps.
 When you make a change in OnSong Console, the changes are sent directly to your OnSong device and saved to the library.
 You'll even see the changes happen immediately on your device!